PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-10 05:00:41
+Last updated: 2024-04-10 05:01:14
-Random Quote: Journey to face the unknown and ponder the question, "What if...?" - The Watcher
+Random Quote: War.
+Such a fascinating concept.
+A temporary salve for a permanent human flaw. - The Handler